CultureHQ/actions-yarn/README.md

 # GitHub Actions for yarn

-This Action for [yarn](https://yarnpkg.com/en/) enables arbitrary actions with the `yarn` command-line client, including testing packages and publishing to a registry.
+This Action for [yarn](https://yarnpkg.com/en/) enables arbitrary actions with the `yarn` command-line client.
+Uses the node 11 docker image as its base.

 ## Usage